Silvia Elías de Pérez

 Silvia Beatriz Elías de Pérez (born 10 May 1964) is an Argentine politician who was a National Senator for Tucumán Province from 2013 to 2021.
 A member of the Radical Civic Union (UCR), Elías de Pérez first took office on 18 December 2013 in replacement of José Manuel Cano, and completed the remainder of his term until 2015.
 She was then elected in her own right in that year's election.

 Elías de Pérez was the Juntos por el Cambio candidate to the governorship of Tucumán in 2019, but lost against the Justicialist Party incumbent, Juan Luis Manzur.
 During her time as senator, Elías de Pérez was known for her socially conservative positions on LGBT rights and abortion.

 Early life and career

 Silvia Beatriz Elías was born on 10 May 1964 in Juan Bautista Alberdi, a small town in southern Tucumán Province.
 She finished high school at Escuela Normal Florentino.
-She counts with a public accounting degree and a master's degree on business administration from the Saint Thomas Aquinas University of the North, having graduated in 1985.
+She has a public accounting degree and a master's degree in business administration from the Saint Thomas Aquinas University of the North, having graduated in 1985.
 She has worked as a teacher and as a federal attorney.

 She is married to Luis Pérez and has three children.
 Elías de Pérez is known for her devout Catholicism.